PretzelBites-CS2520/FractalsProject/README.md

 ### Roadmap
 - Generate different types of fractals using turtle
   - <ins>examples</ins>: ~~Mandelbrot set, Koch Snowflake,~~ Sierpinski Triangle, Tree fractal, ...
-  - <ins>an easier example</ins>: Golden Ratio (technically not a fractal)
   - <ins>optional</ins>: Randomly generated fractals (look into Chaos Game?)
 - User customization
   - GUI for user to select the type of fractal
+    - maybe through a separate "page" (optionally with images of fractals)
   - ~~Color~~, size, scale, ~~(?)background, # of iterations~~
-  - <ins>optional</ins>: a way to choose which fractal through a separate "page" (with images of the fractals)
-  - <ins>optional</ins>: ability to zoom
 - messages / text
-- more interactive options
-- *more here*
+- maybe: change invert button to user keyboard input (if not possible, remove this)
 ***
 ### Known Issues
-- May be difficult to make interactive GUI with just Turtle.
-Look into Tkinter
+- ~~May be difficult to make interactive GUI with just Turtle.
+Look into Tkinter~~
 - Invert button multiple times makes fractal generation noticeably slower for Mandelbrot (may not be fixable? given nature of generating)
 - ~~When pressing cancel on reset button, it conntinues from last turtle position~~
 - ~~Text is not showing up (may be a minor issue?)~~